 “Three days?
 Okay.”

-It is October and the weather is starting to cool.
+The weather is starting to cool.
 A tree at the head of the alley has leaves turning orange.
 It seems impossible that nature goes on as if nothing else is happening.

 “How are you getting me on the work party?”